RegalKing/PYTHON-PRACTICE/README.md

 After learning Java and C at University I've taken interest in learning Python.
 All my code for studying Python will be shared in this repository!

-Every program can be run with the following sequence of commands assuming Python is installed on the system:
+Every program can be run with the following command assuming Python is installed on the system:
 ```python
 py Filename.py
 ```